Electric Shock (EP): Composition

 The EP's single and title track, "Electric Shock", is an electropop and dance-pop song.
 The lyrics start each line with the word, "전기충격" ("jeongichunggyeok", meaning "electric shock" in English).
-It was written and arranged by Willem Laseroms, Maarten ten Hove and Joachim Vermeulen-Windsant, and produced by Future Presidents.
+It was written and arranged by Willem Laseroms, Maarten ten Hove and Joachim Vermeulen Windsant, and produced by Future Presidents.
 The music video was released on June 11, 2012, and was choreographed by Jillian Meyers.

 The track "Jet" is composed by SM Entertainment's songwriter Kenzie; the track has hip-hop rhythms and electronic-dance compositions over a pop structure.
 Amber co-wrote the rap.

 The track "Zig Zag" was especially produced to focus on the "youthful and refreshing blend of vocals" of the five f(x) members which adds to the urban electronic sound created by the use of electric guitars and drum beats.
 The track was composed and written by music producer Hitchhiker.
 The lyrics were penned by Kim Bumin who often works closely with Hitchhiker.

 The track "Beautiful Stranger" features Amber, Luna and Krystal only and has an urban and hip-hop feel.
 The vocals and high notes are provided by Luna and Krystal, while Amber raps.
 The piece has a heavy drum beat synth and percussion performed through electric guitars.
 The chorus has groove bass lines.
-The song was composed by a team of music producers that included Aminata 'Amy' Kabba, Jason Gill, and songwriter Mich Hansen ("Cutfather").
+The song was composed by a team of music producers that included Aminata Kabba, Jason Gill, and songwriter Cutfather.